poseidon/matchbox/Documentation/bootcfg.md

 ## Assets

-`bootcfg` can serve arbitrary static assets from `-assets-path` at `/assets`.
+`bootcfg` can serve `-assets-path` static assets at `/assets`.
 This is helpful for reducing bandwidth usage when serving the kernel and initrd to network booted machines.
+The default assets-path is `/var/lib/bootcfg/assets` or you can pass `-assets-path=""` to disable asset serving.

     bootcfg.foo/assets/
     └── coreos